raftedproc/mipt-rust/problems/macros-2/orm/README.md

 In this project, we'll write an [Object-relational mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) library.

+In practice, you'll want to use crate [diesel](https://crates.io/crates/diesel) as your ORM library.

 Before continuing, install the SQLite3 driver.
 On Linux, you need the `libsqlite3-dev` package.

 ## Motivation